Chemical Engineering, Ph.D. | NYU Tandon School of Engineering

 Admission Requirements

 A BS degree in chemical engineering or a related field of science or engineering is generally required for admission to graduate study.
 If you earned a bachelor’s degree from a foreign institution, you must submit TOEFL scores.
-Submitting graduate Record Examination (GRE) scores are optional.
+Submitting Graduate Record Examination (GRE) scores is optional.
 Applicants with degrees in other fields or from other colleges may be admitted with undergraduate or graduate deficiencies as evaluated by the graduate adviser.
 You will need to have had at least one course in differential equations.

 Find out more about Admission Requirements.